Fraudulent Claim? Our Workers' Comp Defense Attorneys Can Help

 Willful Misconduct or Horseplay

-Willful misconduct is another common reason for denial and includes violations of work or safety rules that lead to an injury.
+Willful misconduct is another common reason for denial and includes violations of work or safety rules that result in injury.
 In addition, horseplay or lollygagging may be a defense against a workers' comp claim.
 However, Pennsylvania law requires proof of the behavior.
 Moreover, the actions would be unacceptable in the scope of the employee's regular work duties.

 Statute of Limitations

-In PA, employees must notify their employer within 21 days of their injury unless they are aware of the injury.
-Plus, they must notify their employer no later than 120 days after their injury to file for workers' compensation benefits -- failure to do voids their ability to receive compensation for their injury.
+In PA, employees must notify their employer within 21 days of the injury unless they are aware of it.
+Plus, they must notify their employer no later than 120 days after their injury to file for workers' compensation benefits -- failure to do so voids their ability to receive compensation for their injury.
 Other procedural failings may also disqualify an employee from filing a claim.

 Self-Inflicted Injuries

-Workers' compensation doesn't apply to self-inflicted injuries by the employee.
+Workers' compensation doesn't apply to self-inflicted injuries.
 So, if an employee starts a fight, gets hurt, and seeks to file a claim, you have a plausible workers' comp defense.

 Link to Employment

 The worker's injury must be directly related to their job.
-For example, if a worker fails to treat a wound sufficiently and becomes infected due to that lack of treatment, they may not be eligible for workers' comp due to no causal link.
+For example, if a worker fails to treat a wound properly and becomes infected as a result, they may not be eligible for workers' comp because there is no causal link.

 Failing to Attend Doctor Appointments